XiXiaPdx/XiXiaAndroidProject/README.md

 ### Login Details

-email is "perry@me.com"
+email is "yes@me.com"
-password is "hello"
+password is "123456"

-The Login Activity is not finalized.
-Currently, it does show form validation for the purpose of the assignment.
+This login has many food pictures already described.
+When your random pictures loads, it is highly likely you'll see descriptions on certain food pictures.

 ## Further Exploration